josbeir/cakephp-docs-md/docs/2/en/appendices/2-8-migration-guide.md

 ## Shell Helpers Added

 Console applications can now create helper classes that encapsulate re-usable blocks of output logic.
-See the [/console-and-shells/helpers](console-and-shells/helpers.md) section for more information.
+See the [Shell Helpers](../console-and-shells/helpers.md) section for more information.

 ## I18nShell